dolokov/upper_bound_tracking/README.md

 This leads to the definition of Upper Bound Tracking, that tries to track multiple animals with a known upper bound u ∈ N of the video v as the maximum number of indivudual animals filmed at the same time.
 Therefore a new tracking algorithm was developed to improve fragmentation that exploits the upper bound of videos, called Upper Bound Tracker (UBT).
 It needs, besides the RGB video stream, the upper bound u ∈ N. It is inspired by the V-IoU tracker and extended by careful consideration before creating new tracks to never have more than u tracks at the same time.
 Additionally a novel reidentification step is introduced, that updates an inactive and probably lost track to the position of a new detection if u tracks are already present.
 By introducing the upper bound u, tracking algorithms can exploit the provided additional knowledge to improve matching or reidentification.

+## Arguments
+There are several options for object detection, keypoint estimation and tracking.
+Each combination might give different results and can be easily changed.

+`--project_id` ID of the project.
+Each project has a unique label map.

+`--video` path of the MP4 video that should be tracked.

+`--train_video_ids` list of video ids that are trained on (eg 1,2,3)

+`--test_video_ids` list of video ids that are tested on (eg 3,4)

+`--data_dir` directory to save all data and database. defaults to ~/data/multitracker

+`--tracking_method` options: DeepSORT, VIoU, UpperBound

+`--upper_bound` upper bound number of animals observed

+`--keypoint_method` options: none, hourglass2, hourglass4, hourglass8, vgg16, efficientnet, efficientnetLarge, psp. defaults to hourglass2. option none tracks objects without keypoints.

+`--keypoint_resolution` resolution used in keypoint detection. defaults to 224x224

+`--track_tail` length of drawn tail for all animals in visualization

+`--delete_all_checkpoints` delete all checkpoints from directory ~/checkpoints/multitracker

+Each predicted bounding box and keypoint comes with its own confidence score indicating how sure the algorithm is the object or keypoint to actually be there.
+We filter these predictions based on two thresholds, that can be changed:

+`--min_confidence_boxes` minimum confidence for an detected animal bounding box, defaults to 0.5

+`--min_confidence_keypoints` minimum confidence for an detected limb keypoint, defaults to 0.5